robenkleene/audio-references/logic-pro/logic-pro-video.md

 ## Time

 - Under `File > Project Settings > Synchronization...` you can enter the exact length of the video.

+### Getting

+A few methods for getting the SMPTE timecode:

-- You can get the SMPTE timecode of the last frame of a video by opening it and QuickTime and then activating `Edit > Trim...` (`⌘T`), and clicking the right most trim handle.
+- Open the file in QuickTime and activating `Edit > Trim...` (`⌘T`), clicking the right most trim handle will then show the timecode.
+- Just move the playhead to the last frame of the video.
+- Open the video in a video editor and view the timecode there.